-Jakarta as capital-city of Indonesia with rapid economic growth still became a magnet and attractive area for Indonesian people.
-Increasing of population and urbanization in Jakarta plays an important role on land cover change, not only in Jakarta it self, but also in Jabotabek Region.
-The agglomeration process and urban expansion of Jabotabek Regions seem to continue even for several years but has passed the fastest growing period.
-It means that land use conversion in the region, especially from this country's prime agricultural land to urban activities will still excise.
-Land use conversion problem has been the concern of national planners but there is no significant actions have been done.
-Over-urbanization in Jakarta and its surrounding districts has been triggering by national urban-bias policy and centralized development planning that imply to unbalanced regional development.
-In Jabotabek region, this policy has impact on several environmental and social problems such frequent flood, air and water pollution, congestion, urban sprawl, etc. Therefore, there is great need for decision-makers to understand the trend, magnitude, and characteristics of land use cover changes in the region in their attempt to cop the problems.
-An accurate spatial description of land use-cover change described in this paper is hoped to contribute on such needs.
+Jakarta as capital-city of Indonesia with rapid economic growth became a magnet and attractive area for Indonesian people.
+Growth of population and urbanization in Jakarta plays an important role on land cover change, not only in Jakarta it self, but also in Jabotabek Region as a whole.
+The agglomeration process and urban expansion of Jabotabek Region are set to continue for several years but have passed the fastest growing period.
+Land use conversion in the region, especially from this country's prime agricultural land to urban activities, will still continue.
+The and use conversion problem has been a concern of national planners but there is no significant action has been taken.
+Overurbanization in Jakarta and its surrounding districts has been encouraged by a national urban-bias policy and by centralized development planning.
+In the Jabotabek region, this policy has impacted on several environmental and social problems such as frequent flooding, air and water pollution, congestion, urban sprawl, etc. Therefore, there is great need for decision-makers to understand the trend, magnitude, and characteristics of land use cover changes in the region in their attempt to cope with the problems.
+An accurate spatial description of land use-cover change described in this paper is hoped to contribute to such needs.